zapier/nano-flux/README.md

 ### Implicit actions

-If your action is just passing through to the store, you can forget all the boilerplate!
+If all your actions are just passing through to the store, you can forget all the boilerplate!
+This is great for testing a store.

 ```js
 import Flux from 'nano-flux';